1 Language Models: What and Why

 1.3.2 Transformers

 Vaswani et al. (2017) introduced an alternative version of the encoder-decoder architecture, along with several engineering tricks to make training such networks much faster.
-It was called the Transformer architecture, and it has been the architecture of choice for most large NLP models since then.
+It was called the Transformer, and it has been the architecture of choice for most large NLP models since then.

-This was very, very relevant.
-The main problem with such networks was precisely that of the recurrent connections present in RNNs.
-As we saw earlier, these precluded parallel training using GPUs, TPUs, and other purpose-built hardware and, therefore, severely limited the amount of data they could be trained on.
+The removal of recurrent connections was crucial.
+The main problem with RNNs and LSTMs was precisely the presence of these connections.
+As we saw earlier, these precluded parallel training using GPUs, TPUs, and other purpose-built hardware and, therefore, severely limited the amount of data models could be trained on.

-Without RNNs or any recurrent connections, the original Transformer model was able to match or even surpass the then-current SOTA in machine translation, at a fraction of the cost (100 - 1000 times more efficiently).
+Without RNNs or any recurrent connections, the original Transformer model was able to match or even surpass the then-current state of the art in machine translation, at a fraction of the cost (100 to 1000 times more efficiently).

 Let’s see how and why Transformers are used for language modeling.